freenas/freenas-docs/userguide/freenas_install.rst

 * **DO NOT upgrade the ZFS pool unless you are absolutely sure that you will never want to go back to the previous version.**
-  For this reason, the update process will not automatically upgrade the ZFS pool, though the :ref:`Alert` system show when newer feature flags are available for the pool.
+  For this reason, the update process will not automatically upgrade the ZFS pool, though the :ref:`Alert` system shows when newer feature flags are available for the pool.
 Unless you need a new feature flag, it is safe to leave the ZFS pool at its current version and uncheck the alert.
 If you do decide to upgrade the pool, you will not be able to boot into a previous version that does not support the newer feature flags.

-* The *mps* driver for 6G Avago SAS HBAs is version 20, which requires phase 20 firmware on the controller and the *mpr* driver for 12G Avago SAS HBAs is version 13 which requires P12 firmware.
+* The *mps* driver for 6 G Avago SAS HBAs is version 20, which requires phase 20 firmware on the controller and the *mpr* driver for 12 G Avago SAS HBAs is version 13 which requires P12 firmware.
   It is recommended to upgrade the firmware before installing FreeNAS® or immediately after upgrading FreeNAS®, using the instructions in :ref:`Alert`.
 Running older firmware can cause many woes, including the failure to probe all of the attached disks, which can lead to degraded or unavailable arrays.
 While you can mismatch your firmware